jrjml/jrjml.github.io/circulation/registration.md

 	10. Other piece of delivered mail, postmarked not more than two months old

 3. Renewal and Expiration.
 - Patron accounts will expire one (1) year after the account is created/renewed.
 - Staff client will notify the account is about to expire thirty (30) days beforehand.
-		- Renewal

 [Top][6.1]